19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (a) he is charged for an offence punishable with death or imprisonment for life;

-(b) having been previously released on bail or personal bond in any criminal proceedings, he had not surrendered to custody or made himself available for investigations or attended court, and the court believes that in view of this failure, he would not surrender to custody, or make himself available for investigations or attend court if released; or
+(b) the accused is accused of any non-bailable offence, and the court believes, on any ground prescribed in the Criminal Procedure Rules, that the accused, if released, will not surrender to custody, be available for investigations or attend court; or

+[Act 19 of 2018 wef 31/10/2018]

 (c) he has been arrested or taken into custody under a warrant issued under section 10, 24 or 34 of the Extradition Act (Cap.
 103) or endorsed under section 33 of that Act.